sourcegraph/tf-k8s-configs/aws/README.md

 3. [AWS IAM Authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html)

 ### Set Your Variables
-1. If you haven't already, fork and clone this repository to your local machine.
-2. `cd` into `./aws`, then uncomment and replace variables in `terraform.tfvars` with the desired values.
+Uncomment and replace variables in `terraform.tfvars` with the desired values.
 Check `variables.tf` for default values.

 ### Deploy the Cluster
 From inside the `./aws` directory of this project: